-An applicant who has graduated from high school and was enrolled in another college or university for at least one course is classified as a transfer applicant.
-This classification includes post-graduate applicants from other institutions seeking additional undergraduate coursework.
+An applicant who has graduated from high school and was enrolled in another college or university for at least one course during the fall semester following high school graduation is classified as a transfer applicant.
+This classification includes post-baccalaureate applicants from other institutions seeking additional undergraduate coursework.

 The Ohio Department of Higher Education in 1990, following a directive of the 119th Ohio General Assembly, developed the Ohio Articulation and Transfer Policy to facilitate students' ability to transfer credits from one Ohio public college or university to another in order to avoid duplication of course requirements.
 A subsequent policy review and recommendations produced by the Articulation and Transfer Advisory Council in 2004, together with mandates from the 125th Ohio General Assembly in the form of Amended Substitute House Bill 95, have prompted improvements of the original policy.
 While all state-assisted colleges and universities are required to follow the Ohio Articulation and Transfer Policy, independent colleges and universities in Ohio may or may not participate in the transfer policy.
 Therefore, students interested in transferring to independent institutions are encouraged to check with the college or university of their choice regarding transfer agreements.
 In support of improved articulation and transfer processes, the Ohio Department of Higher Education (ODHE) has established a transfer clearinghouse to receive, annotate, and convey transcripts among state-assisted colleges and universities.
 This system is designed to provide standardized information and help colleges and universities reduce undesirable variability in the transfer credit evaluation process.

-The Ohio Department of Higher Education's Transfer and Articulation Policy established the transfer module, which is a subset or entire set of a college or university's general education curriculum in AA, AS, and baccalaureate degree programs.
-Students in applied associate degree programs may complete some individual transfer module courses within their degree program or continue beyond the degree program to complete the entire transfer module.
-The transfer module contains 54-60 quarter hours or 36-40 semester hours of course credit in:
+The Ohio Department of Higher Education's Transfer and Articulation Policy established the Ohio Transfer 36, which is a subset or entire set of a college or university's general education curriculum in AA, AS, and baccalaureate degree programs.
+Students in applied associate degree programs may complete some individual general education courses within their degree program or continue beyond the degree program to complete the entire Ohio Transfer 36.
+The Ohio Transfer 36 contains 36-40 semester or 54-60 quarter hours of course credit in:

-- English composition (minimum 5 quarter hours or 3 semester hours)
+- English composition (minimum of 3 semester or 5 quarter hours)

-- Mathematics, statistics, and formal/symbolic logic (minimum of 3 quarter hours or 3 semester hours)
+- Mathematics, statistics, and formal/symbolic logic (minimum of 3 semester or 3 quarter hours)

-- Arts/humanities (minimum 9 quarter hours or 6 semester hours)
+- Arts/humanities (minimum of 6 semester or 9 quarter hours)

-- Social and behavioral sciences (minimum of 9 quarter hours or 6 semester hours)
+- Social and behavioral sciences (minimum of 6 semester or 9 quarter hours)

-- Natural Science (minimum 9 quarter hours or 6 semester hours)
+- Natural Science (minimum of 6 semester or 9 quarter hours)

-- Oral communication and interdisciplinary areas may be included as additional options to satisfy OTM requirements
+- Oral communication and interdisciplinary areas may be included as additional options to satisfy Ohio Transfer 36 requirements

-- Additional elective hours from among these areas make up the total hours for a completed transfer module
+- Additional elective hours from among these areas make up the total hours for a completed Ohio Transfer 36

-Courses for the transfer module should be 100- and 200-level general education courses commonly completed in the first two years of a student's course of study.
-Each state-assisted university, technical, and community college is required to establish and maintain an approved transfer module.
+Courses for the Ohio Transfer 36 should be lower-division level general education courses commonly completed in the first two years of a student's course of study.
+Each state-assisted university, technical, and community college is required to establish and maintain an approved Ohio Transfer 36.

-Transfer module course(s) or the full module completed at one college or university will automatically meet the requirements of individual transfer module course(s) or the full transfer module at another college or university once the student is admitted.
+Ohio Transfer 36 course(s) or the full Ohio Transfer 36 completed at one college or university will automatically meet the requirements of individual general education course(s) or the full Ohio Transfer 36 at another college or university once the student is admitted.
 Students may be required, however, to meet additional general education requirements at the institution to which they transfer.
-For example, a student who completes the transfer module at Institution S (sending institution) and then transfers to Institution R (receiving institution) is said to have completed the transfer module portion of Institution R's general education program.
-Institution R, however, may have general education courses that go beyond its transfer module.
-State policy initially required that all courses in the Transfer Module be completed to receive its benefit in transfer.
-However, subsequent policy revisions have extended this benefit to the completion of individual transfer module courses on a course-by-course basis.
+For example, a student who completes the Ohio Transfer 36 at Institution S (sending institution) and then transfers to Institution R (receiving institution) is said to have completed the Ohio Transfer 36 portion of Institution R's general education program.
+Institution R, however, may have general education courses that go beyond its Ohio Transfer 36.
+State policy initially required that all courses in the Ohio Transfer 36 be completed to receive its benefit in transfer.
+However, subsequent policy revisions have extended this benefit to the completion of individual Ohio Transfer 36 courses on a course-by-course basis.

 ODHE Conditions for Transfer Admission

-- Ohio residents with associate degrees from state-assisted institutions and a completed, approved transfer module shall be admitted to any state institution of higher education in Ohio, provided their cumulative grade point average is at least 2.0 for all previous college-level courses.
+- Ohio residents with associate degrees from state-assisted institutions and a completed, approved Ohio Transfer 36 shall be admitted to any state institution of higher education in Ohio, provided their cumulative grade point average is at least 2.0 for all previous college-level courses.
 Further, these students shall have admission priority over out-of-state associate degree graduates and transfer students.

-- When students have earned associate degrees but have not completed a transfer module, they will be eligible for preferential consideration for admission as transfer students if they have grade point averages of at least a 2.0 for all previous college-level courses.
+- When students have earned associate degrees but have not completed the Ohio Transfer 36, they will be eligible for preferential consideration for admission as transfer students if they have grade point averages of at least a 2.0 for all previous college-level courses.